DanielJDufour/dynarest/README.md

   timestamp: true, // add a timestamp attribute to each item when created
   timestampAttribute: "receivedAt", // name of timestamp attribute, default is "timestamp"
   ttl: 240, // how many seconds new items should live for
-  ttlAttribute: "expireAt" // name of attribute to add if ttl is set
+  ttlAttribute: "expireAt", // name of attribute to add if ttl is set
   uuid: true // add a uuid attribute to each item when created });
 ```